 You have further sought to adapt this information requirement according to Annex XI, Section 1.5. of the REACH Regulation by providing supporting study records for studies performed on freshwater and marine algae with the source substances Potassium fluoride or Fluoride (CAS No 7789-23-3) with data stemming from the EU RAR and ICD reports.

-However, for the reasons given above in Appendix 1, section Grouping of substances and read-across approach of this decision, your adaptation of the information requirement cannot be accepted.
+However, as explained above in Appendix 1, section Grouping of substances and readacross approach of this decision, your adaptation of the information cannot be accepted.